-2.5 What conference is RPI in?RPI is an NCAA Division III institution that plays in the Liberty League, along with Hobart College, University of Rochester, St. Lawrence University and Union College.
-Also playing football in the Liberty League as associate members are Springfield College, the United States Merchant Marine Academy and Worcester Polytechnic Institute.
+2.5 What conference is RPI in?RPI is an NCAA Division III institution that plays in the Liberty League, along with Hobart College, Ithaca College, University of Rochester, St. Lawrence University and Union College.

 2.6 What trophy games are played?Two trophy games are played annually.
 RPI and Union have fought for the Dutchman's Shoes Trophy since 1950.
 Since 1980 RPI has played for the Transit Trophy against Worcester Polytechnic.
 Also from 1944 through 2005, with some years missed, RPI and Coast Guard battled for the Shot Glass Trophy.
 That game is no longer played.

 2.7 What championships has RPI won?RPI was the ECAC Northeast Champions in 1992, 1997, 2002 and 2006, the ECAC Northwest Champions in 1993, 1995 and 2005, the ECAC North Atlantic Champions in 2008, the ECAC Asa S. Bushnell Bowl Champions in 2015, the UCAA Champions from 1997 through 1999 & 2001, Liberty League Champions in 2007 and 2015 (co-champions).
 RPI was also Co-Champion of the ICAC in two seasons, 1988 and 1990.

 3.0 How long has RPI played intercollegiate football?Since November 20, 1886 when RPI defeated Union 11-4 in a game played in West Troy.